iamsaikishore/Project5---Deployment-on-Kubernetes-Cluster-using-Jenkins-and-Ansible/README.md

-# Project5---Deployment-on-Kubernetes-Cluster-using-Jenkins-and-Ansible
+# Deployment an Application on Kubernetes Cluster using Jenkins and Ansible

+In this project we are going to deploy an application on Kubernetes cluster using Jenkins as Continuous Integration tool, configuring the webhook so if the developer commits the code to GitHub, it will trigger the Jenkins pipeline, dockerize the application and deploying the application on to Kubernetes cluster using Ansible.

 **Prerequisites:** Git, GitHub, Jenkins, Ansible, Docker, Docker Hub, Kubernetes

-For this project, we are going to launch 3 EC2 instances, 2 instances will be t2.micro and one will be t2.medium
+For this project, we are going to launch 3 EC2 instances, 2 instances will be t2.micro for Jenkins and Ansible, and one will be t2.medium for Kubernetes Cluster.

+**Note:** While you are launching the EC2 instance preserve the private key of your Key-Pair which we will use in this tutorial for establishing communication between the servers using SSH.

 1. Jenkins server (default jre, jenkins)
 2. Ansible server (python, ansible, docker)